 Niacin has no black box warning.

-Adverse effects of pharmacological doses of nicotinic acid are continuously under research in clinical research trials.
+The adverse effects of pharmacological doses of nicotinic acid are continuously under research in clinical research trials.

 Some common reactions are:

 Flushing: Niacin often causes generalized pruritus, and a burning sensation is usually limited to the face and chest and lasts 20 to 30 minutes.
 This side effect, however, is one that decreases not only in frequency but severity with time.
-Pretreatment of 30 minutes with aspirin (up to 325mg) can be used to counter this side effect.
+Pretreatment of 30 minutes with aspirin (up to 325 mg) can be useful to counter this side effect.
 Laropiprant, a potent, selective antagonist of prostaglandin D2( PGD2)-receptor subtype-1 not only helps reduce this side effect of niacin but allows for optimal pharmacological dosing if needed.

-One reaction to consider is niacin’s effects, (whether used alone or in combination with statin medications) on glycemic control, in patients with dyslipidemia, regardless of their diabetes mellitus status who are undergoing niacin therapy.
+One reaction to consider is niacin’s effects (whether used alone or in combination with statin medications) on glycemic control in patients with dyslipidemia, regardless of their diabetes mellitus status who are undergoing niacin therapy.

 Other side effects include hyperuricemia, gastrointestinal disorders, rash, increase in homocysteine levels, hypotension, dyspepsia, elevations in AST and ALT, nausea, vomiting, and paresthesias.

 Peptic ulcer disease, arrhythmias, anaphylaxis, hepatotoxicity, hepatic necrosis, fulminant, macular edema.

 Laboratory monitoring is recommended in patients on niacin therapy due to its diverse side effects.